Kenjiro Yamashita: Early life

 In 2007, Yamashita got an opportunity to serve as a backup dancer in Exile's tour Exile Live Tour 2007 'Exile Evolution.
-He was shocked and impressed after seeing the performance of Exile in close distance, and the seed of dreaming to become an artist just like Exile took root in his heart.
-He enrolled in EXPG Osaka(a talent school run by Exile's management company LDH) as soon as it opened and he became an instructor there later.
+He was shocked and impressed after seeing the performance of Exile up close, and the seed of dreaming to become an artist just like Exile took root in his heart.
+He enrolled in EXPG Osaka (a talent school run by Exile's management company LDH) as soon as it opened and he became an instructor there later.
 His students included Yuta Nakatsuka, Mio Nakajima, Shūka Fujii, Karen Fujii, Zin, Shogo Iwaya, Masahiro Sunada and Rikiya Okuda.
-Then he quit his steady job at Universal Studio Japan to focus on his dream, much to the surprise of the management team of USJ since it seems insane to give up such a well-paid job.
+Then he quit his steady job at Universal Studios Japan to focus on his dream, much to the surprise of the management team of Universal.
 His resignation was accepted after he showed his determination to try his best to pursue his dream, and he got blessings from his former bosses and colleagues.
 During his time at EXPG Osaka, he did more backup dancers jobs for Exile and other LDH's artists.
 He met Naoto and Naoki, his future Sandaime J Soul Brothers' groupmate and Nidaime J Soul Brothers' members at that time, when he served as a backup dancer for Nidaime J Soul Brothers' shows in Osaka.
 In 2009, he took part in the audition for Gekidan Exile, the actor group produced by LDH.
-Though he is one of the finalists，he was not chosen as a formal member of Gekidan Exile.
-Anyway, he was invited to take lessons in Tokyo together with the winners as a backup candidate.
-Taking this opportunity, he moves to Tokyo from Osaka.
+He was one of the finalists, and despite not getting chosen as a formal member, he was invited to take lessons in Tokyo together with the winners as a backup candidate.
+Taking this opportunity, he moved to Tokyo from Osaka.